 You can’t escape the onward march of technology in the vehicle these days and the Grand Cherokee L has no shortage of it.

-In 2022, FCA has said it will introduce a Hands-Free Driving Assist feature that will offer hands-free driving at all speeds as well as lane centering on approved road.
-It will also be able to predictively slow the vehicle when negotiating tighter curves and resume control once the driver overrides and is able to demonstrate they are paying attention to the road ahead.
+In 2022, FCA has said it will introduce a Hands-Free Driving Assist feature that will offer hands-free driving at all speeds as well as lane centring on the approved road.
+It will also be able to predictively slow the vehicle when negotiating tighter curves and resume control once the driver overrides and can demonstrate they are paying attention to the road ahead.

 Overland and Summit models can also be equipped with a Night Vision camera designed to augment the power of the Grand Cherokee L’s headlamp illumination which will provide additional benefits while driving at night in both urban and rural settings.

 Other technology features include a first for Jeep digital rear-view mirror that projects video from the rear-facing camera in real-time to enhance rearward visibility as well as a first-in-class head-up Display for the windshield that provides key vehicle information directly in the driver’s line of sight.